 \begin{assumption} The following holds: \begin{itemize} \item[(a)] for any $u\in \cU$, matrix $F_u$ is Hurwitz; \item[(b)] for any $u\in \cU$, $CF_u^{-1} g_u\neq 0$. \end{itemize} \end{assumption}

 A particularity of bilinear systems is that in the presence of constant inputs the dynamics becomes fully linear.
-Item (a) assumes that such a linear dynamics is Hurwitz.
-Such an assumption is verified in many real systems such as heat exchanger \cite{zitte2020robust} or power flow converters \cite{simon2023robust} and quite common in the literature of bilinear systems, e.g. \cite{longchamp2003controller,kawano2023stabilization,monfared2023stabilization,andrieu2012global,chen1998exponential,gutman2003stabilizing}.
+Item (a) assumes that such a linear dynamics is Hurwitz. {{Such an assumption is satisfied in several practically relevant applications, such as heat exchangers \cite{zitte2020robust} and power flow converters \cite{simon2023robust}, and it has been adopted in a number of contributions on bilinear systems, e.g. \cite{longchamp2003controller,kawano2023stabilization,monfared2023stabilization,andrieu2012global,chen1998exponential,gutman2003stabilizing}.} }

-Item (b) of Assumption \eqref{ass:standing_assumption} requires instead that the DC-gain of the transfer function from $ H(s) = C(sI - F_\uss)^{-1} \, g_\uss$ is different from zero.
-In turns, this is equivalent to ask the transfer function $H(s)$ has no zeros at the origin.
+Item (b) of Assumption \eqref{ass:standing_assumption} requires instead that the DC gain of the transfer function $ H(s) = C(sI - F_\uss)^{-1} \, g_\uss$ be nonzero.
+In turn, this is equivalent to requiring the transfer function $H(s)$ to have no zeros at the origin.
 This assumption is classical in the theory of linear output regulation and is necessary for the design of an integral action, see, e.g. \cite{hepburn1984structurally,Astolfi2017,astolfi2022harmonic}.

 We remark that if one select $u= \uss$ based on previous assumptions and condition \eqref{eq:input_output_mapping}, the point $\xss$ becomes a globally exponentially stable equilibrium for the closed-loop dynamics